 A design sprint is an accelerated approach to innovation and problem-solving.
 In this book, Jake Knapp—the inventor of Sprint—explains how you can compress your design-thinking to significantly reduce the risk of launching a new innovation or product.
-Specifically, this step-by-step guide will show you how to define your target, find a solution, create and test a prototype within 5 days.
-These insights can be applied to any organization or challenge.
-In this Sprint summary, we’ll outline the key principles and steps involved in running a design sprint.
-Do get more details from our complete book summary bundle in text, infographic, and audio formats.
+Specifically, this step-by-step guide will show you how to define your target, find a concrete solution, create and test a prototype within 5 days.
+These insights can be applied to any development team challenge.
+In this free Sprint summary, we’ll outline the key principles and steps involved in running a design sprint.

 Like many people, Jake Knapp was frustrated with his busy but unproductive work days.
-He started to research and experiment with productivity and process improvements.
+He started to research and experiment with productivity, process improvements, and product development.
 After he joined Google, he invented Sprints, which quickly became a hit in Google.
-Knapp’s team continued to test and refine the sprint process, and also ran 100+ sprints with Google Venture (GV) start-ups.
-This book distills their insights into a detailed blueprint for running sprints in just 5 days.
+Knapp’s Agile team continued to test and refine the sprint process, and also ran 100+ sprints with Google Venture (GV) start-ups.
+This book distills their insights into a detailed blueprint for running shorter sprints in just 5 days.

 Why Bother with Sprints?

 A good idea, when executed properly, can bring huge payoffs.
-Sprints can be used by almost anyone to solve real-world problems and make your workdays more efficient and meaningful.
+Sprint planning can be used by almost anyone to solve real-world problems and make your workdays more efficient and meaningful.

 In the book, Jake Knapp shares many detailed case studies, such as: (i) a new fitness app trying to explain what it offers so customers will download the app, (ii) a health records company trying to help oncologists to easily find the right treatments for patients, and (iii) a café chain trying to create its online store.
 We’ll now outline some of the main principles in this free Sprint summary — do get a copy of our full 16-page summary for more implementation tips, details and 1 detailed case study.